SAP/terraform-provider-btp/docs/data-sources/directory.md

   | `DEFAULT`  | All directories have the following basic feature enabled:<br> 1.
 Group and filter subaccounts for reports and filters <br> 2.
 Monitor usage and costs on a directory level (costs only available for contracts that use the consumption-based commercial model)<br> 3.
 Set custom properties and tags to the directory for identification and reporting purposes. |
   | `ENTITLEMENTS` | Allows the assignment of a quota for services and applications to the directory from the global account quota for distribution to the subaccounts under this directory. |
   | `AUTHORIZATIONS` | Allows the assignment of users as administrators or viewers of this directory.
 You must apply this feature in combination with the `ENTITLEMENTS` feature. |
-- `labels` (Map of Set of String) Set of words or phrases assigned to the directory.
+- `labels` (Map of Set of String) The set of words or phrases assigned to the directory.
 - `last_modified` (String) The date and time when the resource was last modified in [RFC3339](https://www.ietf.org/rfc/rfc3339.txt) format.
 - `name` (String) The display name of the directory.
 - `parent_id` (String) The ID of the directory's parent entity.
 Typically this is the global account.